Every small business owner knows just how important a timely, paid invoice is for their bottom line.

 Use your invoice as a way to brand your business: Include your company logo, colors, fonts, and any other stylistic flourishes you think will set your business apart from others.
 Design and present your invoice in a clear, professional manner that exudes confidence.
 In all, make your invoice memorable and impossible to ignore.

-Not only will sending a unique, branded invoice keep you top-of-mind, but it helps build your company brand that can actually help with PR, recruiting, and other seemingly unrelated tasks.
+Not only will sending a unique, branded invoice keep you top-of-mind, but it helps build your brand that can actually help with PR, recruiting, and other seemingly unrelated tasks.

 6. Not tracking their invoices digitally

 If you’re still using a paper-based system to send out invoices, stop.
 There are plenty of excellent digital tools you can use to send invoices.